pr0xh4ck/Python/README.md

  - Q 1: What is Python ?

 ```
+- It was created by Guido van Rossum, and released in 1991.
 - Dynamic, Interpreted, Object-Oriented and high-level programing language.
 - Enables cross-platform rapid prototyping and scripting.
 - Relatively simple, easy to learn syntax.